tinorlin/psy31170-github_tutorial/tyra_jones.md

 * What stories do you want to tell?

 I want to work as a research psychologist to develop a better understanding of Borderline Personality Disorder as it holds a lot of sigma which leads to mental health workers refusing to treat them at times.
+I want to develop a better understanding behind BPD triggers, emotional regulation, and suicidality, along with its comorbity with Bipolar Disorder, ADHD, and Anxiety.